deadlyvipers/dojo_rules/introduction.md

 Hello.
 Here is the introduction.
-The  favorite Code School path is JavaScript
+My favorite Code School path is JavaScript